x8rr/x8rr/README.md

 # cl1pped

-Front end dev, owner of Adurite Network
+Front end dev, owner of Tenclips (not the clipboard tool)

 Probably working on something right now.